mettaseva/digitalgarden/src/site/notes/Explore/To-Do.md

 ---

 ##### To Do: Publish
-- Add favicon < <span style="background:#fff88f"> Pending bug fix</span>
 - Transclusions
+- Test TOC plugin? -> See links in TBMain
 - Add custom domain?
-- Test TOC plugin? -> See links in TBMain
-- Turn inline titles back on?
+- Turn inline page titles back on?

 ---